Which ones should I be using?

 • Adding preservatives to counteract the high-temperature processing

-Some cooking oils are unrefined (e.g. extra virgin olive oil).
-This minimises exposure to high temperatures and chemical processing, however often results in a less stable product, which can affect shelf life, uniformity, and cooking uses.
+Some cooking oils are unrefined (e.g. extra virgin olive oil), meaning they haven’t been exposed to high temperatures and chemical processing, which could offer more nutritional benefits

 What cooking oil should I use?